 Configuring MDM Activation Lock with Automated Device Enrollment

 Enabling MDM Activation Lock during Automated Device Enrollment is as simple as flicking on a toggle switch.
 Addigy automatically stores the Device and MDM Activation Lock Bypass Codes during enrollment and can be viewed within GoLive.
-This switch will be disabled by default but can be enabled any existing integration.
+This switch will be disabled by default but can be enabled by any existing integration.

 Togging MDM Activation Lock in GoLive